 That said, the album acts as a Spiritual Successor to the album that first catapulted Bowie into international superstardom (itself a self-professed successor to Young Americans), combining Bowie's trademark art rock with an en vogue genre of Black dance music: Contemporary R&B in this case.
 Combined with the artistic renaissance that followed, it acts as an apt casting off of the legacy of Bowie's '80s period, briefly bringing back the suit-clad, pop-peddling Sharp-Dressed Man for one final album before definitively closing the door on it.
 At the same time, its Electronic Music influences, described by Bowie as his own take on House Music, would point the way for his forthcoming experiments with Alternative Dance and industrial rock, straddling the line between the recent past and the immediate future.

 Black Tie White Noise became Bowie's first album to reach No. 1 on the UK Albums chart since Tonight in 1984 and his last to do so until The Next Day 20 years later, though in the US it would peak at a more modest No. 39 on the Billboard 200, signifying Bowie's return to mere cult popularity in America after having previously maintained a good mainstream standing since Young Americans in 1975.
 The album would additionally be certified gold in the UK, Canada, and Japan, missing certification in the United States (his first album to do so since Scary Monsters (And Super Creeps)).

-The singles produced by this album included the UK Top 10 hit "Jump They Say", as well as the Title Track and "Miracle Goodnight".
+The singles produced by this album comprised of the UK Top 10 hit "Jump They Say", the Title Track, and "Miracle Goodnight".